failathon/docker-softether/README.md

+# This repository is now considered deprecated, and I recommend a shift to https://www.wireguard.com/
+# v4.29-9680-rtm-2019.02.28 will be the last softether version bump for this image

 # Docker image for SoftEther VPN

 Credit to cnf, this image is a fork from https://github.com/cnf/docker-softether, and to the SoftEther VPN project for providing an easy and extensible VPN platform for me to use :)